 Tuberculosis cases who were born outside the United States continue to represent an important risk group in the United States as well as in South Dakota.
 Figure 14 describes the percentage of foreign-born TB cases in South Dakota.
 Second generation TB cases (US-born TB cases born to foreign-born parents) are a relatively new risk group that has been identified nationally.
-TB cases were first reported in this group in South Dakota in 2008.
+TB cases were first reported in this group in South Dakota in 2008 and then again in 2012.

 Most foreign-born persons who develop active TB usually do so within the first 2 years after arrival in the United States.
-Figure 15 describes that 75% of foreign-born TB cases since 1996 developed active TB within the first 5 years of their arrival.
+Figure 15 describes that 69% of foreign-born TB cases since 1998 developed active TB within the first 5 years of their arrival.
 Because of this increased risk, these individuals are targeted for preventive TB program activities including targeted TB skin testing and preventive treatment programs.

 Foreign-born TB cases continue to come from many areas of the world however the majority of the TB cases reported in South Dakota are of African descent.
-Figure 16 describes the country of birth for the foreign-born TB cases reported in South Dakota since 1996.
-Countries of birth for the "other" category include Afghanistan, China, El Salvador, Indonesia, Romania, Russia, South Africa, Nepal and Mauritania.
+Figure 16 describes the country of birth for the foreign-born TB cases reported in South Dakota since 1998.
+Countries of birth for the "other" category include Afghanistan, China, El Salvador, Indonesia, Romania, Russia, Nepal, Mauritania, Vietnam, South Korea, Bhutan, Kenya and Palau.

-Another factor in the increase of foreign-born TB cases in South Dakota is the change in geography where TB cases are reported.
-Historically, the highest percentage of TB cases were reported from counties that included and bordered American Indian Reservations.
-As Native American TB cases decreased and foreign-born TB cases increased, there has been a geographic shift of TB cases from reservation counties to Minnehaha County as illustrated in Figure 17.
+Another factor in the increase of foreign-born TB cases in South Dakota is the change geographically where TB cases are reported.
+Historically, the highest percentage of TB cases have been reported from counties that included and bordered American Indian Reservations.
+As Native American TB cases decreased and foreign-born TB cases increased, there has been a geographic shift of TB cases from Indian Country counties to Minnehaha County as illustrated in Figure 17.
 This is due to the fact that most foreign-born persons who resettle in South Dakota do so in Minnehaha County.

-^{} Reservation counties include Bennett, Brule, Buffalo, Charles Mix, Corson, Dewey, Jackson, Mellette, Moody, Pennington, Roberts, Shannon, Todd, Tripp, Walworth and Ziebach.
+^{} Indian Country counties include Bennett, Brule, Buffalo, Charles Mix, Corson, Dewey, Jackson, Mellette, Moody, Pennington, Roberts, Shannon, Todd, Tripp, Walworth and Ziebach.